HewlettPackard/jupyterhub-samlauthenticator/README.md

 # A field was placed in the SAML Response that contains the user's first name and last name separated by a period.
 # Let's use that for the username.
 c.SAMLAuthenticator.xpath_username_location = '//saml:Attribute[@Name="DottedName"]/saml:AttributeValue/text()'

+# Path to the group/role membership in the SAML response.
+c.SAMLAuthenticator.xpath_role_location = '//saml:Attribute[@Name="Roles"]/saml:AttributeValue/text()'

+# Comma-separated list of authorized roles.
+Allows all if not specified.
+c.SAMLAuthenticator.roles = 'group1,group2'

 # The IdP is sending the SAML Response in a field named 'R'
 c.SAMLAuthenticator.login_post_field = 'R'